tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * How might cloud-based networking contribute to the advent of start-ups and technological innovators?

-  **Sample Answer:** Traditionally, hosting servers meant purchasing on-premises server farms with high up-front costs and regular maintenance, which was a barrier for entry for small start-ups.
+  **Sample Answer:** Traditionally, hosting servers meant purchasing on-premises server farms with high up-front costs and regular maintenance, which was a barrier to entry for small start-ups.
 However, with cloud-based networking such as Amazon Web Services (AWS), small start-ups and even individuals can quickly spin up servers faster and on an as-needed basis, thereby minimizing time to deployment and reducing up-front costs.
 This allows small start-ups to compete more efficiently with larger firms that have existing infrastructures.

 * Where else might technology disrupt traditional finance?